commercetools/commercetools-email-retry-processor/README.md

     - When the email delivery fails permanently.
       - Set the status of the Email object to "error"
       - Set the Httpstatuscode "400" to the response
+1. If false, the Email object should be ignored